jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 - Wildcard DNS record is configured to point to the IP of the LoadBalancer, which frontends your ingress controller
 - Review specific Ingress controller configuration to enable wildcard path support if you are using Kubernetes version < v1.18
 - With Kubernetes v1.18 Ingress uses `PathType` parameter which is set to `Prefix` in the helm chart by default, so no additional configuration is required
-- Refer to your ingress controller documentation on how to setup TLS with your ingress
+- Refer to your ingress controller documentation on how to set up TLS with your ingress

 ##### Update Helm deployment to enable ingress